holukas/dyco/README.md

 ## Support

-* For bug reports and feature requests, please use the [issue tracker](https://gitlab.ethz.ch/holukas/dyco-dynamic-lag-compensation/-/issues) on GitLab.
+* For bug reports and feature requests, please use the GitHub issue tracker.